jqueuniet/netbox-go/apiv4_0/docs/BriefModuleType.md

 ### NewBriefModuleType

-`func NewBriefModuleType(id int32, url string, display string, manufacturer BriefManufacturer, model string, ) *BriefModuleType`
+`func NewBriefModuleType(id int32, url string, manufacturer BriefManufacturer, model string, ) *BriefModuleType`

 NewBriefModuleType instantiates a new BriefModuleType object This constructor will assign default values to properties that have it defined,